usagov/usagov-2021/cypress/README.md

 <!-- USAGE -->
 ## Usage
 How to navigate the Cypress Desktop interface, run tests, and utilize the test suite.

-TODO: add screenshots, code examples and demos; link to more resources

 ### Testing with Cypress Desktop
 After selecting the testing browser you should be brought to a tab listing all the specs (test scripts) in the project.
 Scripts are separated into three directories: accessibility, functional, and visual.